-Selling, general, and administrative expenses increased \$2.5 million, or 5.0%, from fiscal 2018 to \$50.2 million in fiscal 2019.
-The year-over-year increase in SG&A was mainly due to higher salaries and employee benefit related expenses, along with higher bad debt expense, partially offset by lower legal fees and share-based compensation.
-Overall, selling, general and administrative expenses as a percentage of revenues decreased slightly to 12.2% in fiscal 2019 from 12.4% in fiscal 2018.
+Selling, general, and administrative expenses increased \$9.9 million, or 21.0%, from fiscal 2020 to \$57.0 million in fiscal 2021.
+The increase was mainly driven by higher share-based compensation and management incentive compensation expense as well as higher legal fees, partially offset by lower retirement and severance costs.
+Overall, selling, general and administrative expenses, which includes depreciation and amortization from SG&A, as a percentage of revenues decreased slightly to 12.1% in fiscal 2021 from 12.7% in fiscal 2020 due to the increase in revenue, partially offset by higher overall SG&A expense.